janosh/tensorboard-reducer/readme.md

 [![PyPI](https://img.shields.io/pypi/v/tensorboard-reducer)](https://pypi.org/project/tensorboard-reducer)
 [![PyPI Downloads](https://img.shields.io/pypi/dm/tensorboard-reducer)](https://pypistats.org/packages/tensorboard-reducer)

-> This project was inspired by [`tensorboard-aggregator`](https://github.com/Spenhouet/tensorboard-aggregator) (similar project built for TensorFlow rather than PyTorch) and [this SO answer](https://stackoverflow.com/a/48774926).
+> For a similar project built for TensorFlow rather than PyTorch, see [`tensorboard-aggregator`](https://github.com/Spenhouet/tensorboard-aggregator).

 Compute reduced statistics (`mean`, `std`, `min`, `max`, `median` or any other `numpy` operation) of multiple TensorBoard run directories.
 This can be used e.g. when training multiple identical models (such as deep ensembles) to reduce the noise in their loss/accuracy/error curves and establish statistical significance in performance improvements.
 The aggregation results can be saved to disk either as new TensorBoard event files or as CSV.